 How to Find Your Sweet Spot

 Many doctors still advise people with insulin resistance, even people with full-blown type 2 diabetes, to continue to eat large amounts of carbohydrate per day.
 Often these physicians will prescribe blood sugar lowering medicines or even insulin to control your blood sugar, instead of advising you to remove sugar from your diet.
 They may tell you that your problem is due to too much fat in your diet, or not enough exercise.
 This advice is outdated, illogical, and misguided.
-Where does high blood sugar come from in the first place?
+Where does blood sugar come from in the first place?
 FOOD.
 If you are confused about whether to follow your doctor’s advice or the advice you’re reading here on this site or on the many other excellent sites that recommend a low-carbohydrate approach to diseases like diabetes, don’t take anyone else’s word for it—do your own experiments and see what works best for you.
-I am confident you will discover for yourself that removing sugar from your diet is a lot more effective in helping you reach your health goals than other approaches.
+I am confident you will discover for yourself that lowering your carbohydrate intake is a lot more effective in helping you reach your health goals than other approaches.

 Preventing and Fighting Insulin Resistance

 Whether you have insulin resistance or not, if you care about your health, want to cut your medical bills, avoid or get off medications, stay out of the hospital, and greatly increase your chances of living a long, disease-free life, the single most important thing you can do for yourself is to eat as little sugar as you possibly can.
-If you need support and ideas about sticking to your health goals, including strategies I personally use to keep myself on track, please see my post 20 Tips for Staying Low-Carb Healthy During the Holidays (and all year long!)

 The infographic below includes simple steps you can take to remove hidden sources of sugar in your diet before it does any more damage to your health, along with additional strategies to control your blood sugar and insulin levels.
 I hope you find it useful, and if you do, please pass it along to others.